dataflint/spark/README.md

 ## What is DataFlint?

-DataFlint is an open-source Data Application Performance Monitoring (DAPM) for Apache Spark, built for big data engineers.
+DataFlint is an open-source D-APM (Data-Application Performance Monitoring) for Apache Spark, built for big data engineers.

-It is installed within minutes via open source library, working on top of the existing Spark-UI infrastructure, all in order to help you solve big data performance issues and debug failures!
+DataFlint mission is to bring the development experience of using APM (Application Performance Monitoring) solutions such as DataDog and New Relic for the big data world.

-## Demo
+DataFlint is installed within minutes via open source library, working on top of the existing Spark-UI infrastructure, all in order to help you solve big data performance issues and debug failures!

 ![Demo](documentation/resources/demo.gif)